Audio 1. WELCOME. LA BLANCA LOOKOUT.

 We need to take care not to step on and to not touch the Limonium, a herb local to the Ebro Valley.
 This is a perennial herb, visible in spring by its small, pink flowers.
 In the winter, there are only leaves at ground level.

 The birds of Bardenas are very difficult to see on account of their ability to blend in with the terrain.
-However, if we listen carefully, we can hear different species such as larks, terreras, curlew, little bustard, sandgrouse or ganga, each with its own particular song.
+However, if we stop the audioguide and listen carefully, we can hear different species such as larks, terreras, curlew, little bustard, sandgrouse or ganga, each with its own particular song.

 Audio 5.
 LIVESTOCK FARMING IN BARDENAS

-Royal Bardenas of Navarra has, for centuries, not been just a place for grass, but for an important and extensive ranching area.
+Royal Bardenas of Navarra has, for centuries, not been just a place for grass, but for an important and extensive ranching area, as you are about to discover in this section of the audioguide.
 Twenty two entities have shared grazing rights in these lands—known as congozantes.
 Some authors have noted that there were up to 300-thousand heads of cattle here during the Middle Ages.

 The first document describing the use of the territory is that issued by King Don Sancho García in 882 AD to the Roncal Valley, recognizing the right to graze and to make corrals and cabins.